Astrophotography

 Comets

-Comet C/2020 F3 (NEOWISE), the brightest comet visible from the northern hemisphere in a generation, its dust tail sweeping back from the coma.
+Comet C/2020 F3 (NEOWISE), the brightest comet visible from the northern hemisphere in a generation, its dust tail drawn out cleanly against a deep twilight sky.
 It will not return for about 6,800 years.
-2020
+17 July 2020

 Nebulae